7 best practices to optimize your purchasing process

 How to use best practices to optimize your purchasing process

-Execution of the purchasing process is fundamental.
+Execution of the purchasing process is fundamental to its success.
 But what if you want to take your formal process to the next level?
 Here are some things you can do to make that happen.

 1. Define and communicate purchasing policies

-Anyone in the company who will ever have any involvement directly or indirectly with purchasing goods or services needs to be familiar with purchasing policies.
-If there are none, now is the time to get some created and defined.
+Anyone in the business who will ever have any involvement directly or indirectly with purchasing goods or services needs to be familiar with purchasing policies.
+If there are none, now is the time to create and define some.

-Defining the policies is crucial but communicating them is just as important.
-Make sure policies are published and easily accessible in relevant locations, like internal communication platforms and wikis.
-If you send out a purchasing-related or general internal updates newsletter, be sure to reference important policies when relevant.
+Defining the policies is crucial, but communicating them is just as important.
+Ensure policies are published and easily accessible in appropriate locations, like internal communication platforms and wikis.
+Remember to consistently reference relevant policies if you send out a purchasing-related or general internal updates newsletter.
 Also, include policies in your purchasing training program.

-Whatever your method, these policies can't be hidden or invisible to those who need them.
+Whatever your method, these policies can't be hidden or invisible to those who need them, and it’s best to mention them frequently so employees understand their importance.

 2. Set SMART goals

-SMART goals are goals that are specific, measurable, achievable, relevant, and time-bound.
-The goals you set for the purchasing process should be closely in line with the company's overall goals.
-This type of congruence is so important that I recommend listing the supporting company goal for every purchasing one you establish.
-For example:
+SMART goals are specific, measurable, achievable, relevant, and time-bound.
+The goals you set for the purchasing process should align with the company's overall goals.
+A best practice for enforcing this type of consistency is listing the supporting company goal for every purchasing goal you establish.

-Supporting purchasing goal: Decrease costs on tangible goods by 5% within the next fiscal year.
+• Supporting purchasing goal: Decrease costs on tangible goods by five percent within the next fiscal year.

-If you have a mental block on what goals to create, go through the company's goals and list out anything Purchasing can do to help achieve them.
+If you need help deciding on goals to create, try reviewing the company's goals and listing how the purchasing department can help achieve them.

 3. Establish and monitor KPIs

-Key performance indicators (KPIs) are what you will use to measure the efficiency and effectiveness of your purchasing process and the goals you've set.
-These are some common purchasing KPIs:
+Key performance indicators (KPIs) are measurements of the efficiency and effectiveness of the purchasing process and goals you've set.

 • Cost savings